41508/41508.github.io/README.md

 | Cats make great apartment pets.                                                  | Cats are extremely lazy and most are aquaphobic so good luck giving them a bath.|

 # More Feeling!!!
-Cats are ==very expressive.== You can tell what your pet is feeling just through body langauge.
+Cats are very expressive.
+You can tell what your pet is feeling just through body langauge.
 The following are some examples:

 1. Nervous Cat 😨
 	![alt text](https://www.catsbest.eu/wp-content/uploads/katze-angst-e1607348248612.jpg)